moudemans/GFuzz/README.md

 PGFuzz
 ---

-This repo contains PGFuzz, a coverage-guided, schema-aware fuzzer for graph process- ing applications.
+This repo contains PGFuzz, a coverage-guided, schema-aware fuzzer for graph processing applications.
 PGFuzz has been created for a MSc thesis at the TU Delft.
 Once finished, the paper will be added in the docs directory.

 ## Acknowledgement